 Top 5 places to ski in the Alps in May

-Most people don't give skiing a second thought after April, but good skiing is possible well into May.
-Indeed, thanks to heavy late season snowfalls this year, snow conditions in the Alps looks particularly good this May, at least for now.
+Most people don't give skiing in the Alps a second thought after April, but good skiing is still possible in some Alpine resorts well into May.

 1. Hintertux, Austria